EmilionR/django-pp4/README.md

 The home page displays a list of posts sorted by recent activity.
 Each post shows the avatar of the original poster along with information about when the post was posted, how many likes and comments it has, and when it got its latest comment.
 Clicking any of the posts opens the corresponding post as a new page.
 Posts designated as "sticky" are always displayed at the top of the list with a light border and an asterisk before the title.

+The search bar lets users filter posts to easily find what they're looking for.

 #### Post Page:
 ![Post page](#)